OAID/TengineKit/README.md

 ![TengineKit](https://openailab.oss-cn-shenzhen.aliyuncs.com/logo/TengineKit.png?raw=true "TengineKit logo")
 =======================================================================

-# If the project gets 1000 stars, we will immediately open this SDK use on IOS.

-# TengineKit - Free RealTime Face Landmarks 212 Points For Mobile
+# TengineKit - Free RealTime Face Landmarks 212 Points For Mobile.
 [![Apache 2.0](https://img.shields.io/crates/l/r)](LICENSE)

 TengineKit, developed by OPEN AI LAB.
 TengineKit is an easy-to-integrate face detection and face landmarks SDK.
-At present, it can run on various mobile phones at very low latency.
+At present, it can run on various mobile phones at very low latency.We will continue to update this project for better results and better performance!

 # Effect